MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -AllowVoiceDialing
+This setting is available only in PowerShell.

+This setting is supported on the following types of devices:

+- iOS/iPadOS

-The AllowVoiceDialing parameter specifies whether to allow voice-activated telephone dialing.
-Valid values for this parameter are:
+The AllowVoiceDialing parameter specifies whether to allow telephone dialing by Siri on supported devices.
+Valid values are:

-- $true: Voice dialing is allowed.
+- $true: Voice dialing by Siri is allowed.
-- $false: Voice dialing isn't allowed.
-- $null (blank): The setting isn't configured.
 This is the default value.

-This setting is available only on Apple iOS 6+ devices.
+- $false: Voice dialing by Siri isn't allowed.

+The value of this parameter is meaningful only if the value of the AllowVoiceAssistant parameter is $true (default).

 ```yaml
 Type: Boolean